-'Another factor in the pay gap is the lower proportion of women promoted to senior positions within almost every occupation, including Parliament and company boards.
-Women are also concentrated in particular occupations and sectors, many of them lowpaid and, arguably, undervalued (Rashbrooke, 2013, pg 5)'
+Another factor in the pay gap is the lower proportion of women promoted to senior positions within almost every occupation, including Parliament and company boards.
+Women are also concentrated in particular occupations and sectors, many of them low-paid and, arguably, undervalued (Rashbrooke, 2013, pg 5).

 We can consider that things may have improved for women in more recent years.
 A recent increase in wages for those on low levels of wages in the 'traditionally female' occupations of aged care might be viewed as a victory for women insofar as it improves the status of a profession that was traditionally a female preserve.
 On the other hand, we have already considered how pay increases for chief executives (traditionally a male preserve) were around 20-25 per cent, per year.
 In other words, it does not seem to be the case that pay increases (across all fields) primarily benefited women.
+In other words, while women may have benefited slightly other groups beneftied even more so and the amount or degree of inequality between groups increased.
 On the other hand: